tapthaker/extract-archive/README.md

 ### Why?

-Unfortunately, the ar utility that macOS ships with does not work under this situation.
-This utility aims to handle situations when multiple object-files with the same name are present in the archive.
+The ar utility that macOS ships with does not work when multiple object-files with the same name are present in the archive.
+This utility aims to handle extraction in such situations.